William758/ZetArtifacts/README.md

 ## Changelog:

+v1.4.3 - Fixed Artifact of the Bazaar preventing BazaarIsMyHome from spawning lunar pods.

 v1.4.2 - Separate Tossing configs for all void item tiers.

 v1.4.1 - Added Tossing configs for all item tiers.
 Update Accumulation display on scene change.